UK leasing firms in government talks over FLS credit scheme

-LONDON Leasing companies are in talks with the government and the Bank of England about extending a flagship government credit scheme to enable the firms to offer more finance, a trade body said on Monday.
+LONDON British leasing companies are in talks with the government and the Bank of England about extending a flagship government credit scheme to enable the firms to offer more finance, a trade body said on Monday.

 Britain launched the Funding for Lending Scheme in August in order to boost investment in the country's stagnant economy.
 The scheme offers banks cheap credit if they increase lending to households and businesses, but so far the benefits have gone mainly to banks and home-buyers rather than small businesses.

-On Friday chancellor George Osborne told reporters in Washington that he would announce changes to the scheme "fairly shortly", leading to media speculation about what he was planning.
+On Friday finance minister George Osborne told reporters in Washington that he would announce changes to the scheme "fairly shortly", leading to media speculation about what he was planning.

 One option would be for the FLS to be extended to cover all leasing companies - also known as asset finance firms - which rent assets such as machinery to companies that cannot afford them outright.